igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 used in the same connection, observers can choose the best measurement between the two available:

-* when a precise measurement can be produced using the delay bit, observers choose it;
+* when a precise measurement can be produced using the Delay bit, observers choose it;

-* when a delay bit measurement is not available, observers choose the approximate spin bit one.
+* when a Delay bit measurement is not available, observers choose the approximate Spin bit one.

 ### Hidden Delay Bit -- Delay Bit with Privacy Protection

 Theoretically, delay measurements can be used to roughly evaluate the distance of the client from the server (using the RTT) or from any intermediate observer (using the client-observer half-RTT).
-To protect users privacy, the algorithm of the delay bit can be slightly modified to mask the RTT of the connection to an intermediate observer.
-This result can be achieved using a simple expedient which consists in delaying the client-side reflection of the delay sample by a predetermined time value.
-This would lead an intermediate observer to inevitably measure a delay greater than the real one.
+To protect users' privacy, the Delay bit algorithm can be slightly modified to mask the RTT of the connection to an intermediate observer.
+This result can be achieved by, for example, delaying the client-side reflection of the delay sample by a fixed randomly chosen time value.
+This would lead an intermediate observer to measure a delay greater than the real one.

-The Additional Delay should be randomly selected by the client and kept constant for a certain amount of time across multiple connections.
+This Additional Delay should be randomly selected by the client and kept constant for a certain amount of time across multiple connections.
 This ensures that the client-server jitter remains the same as if no Additional Delay had been inserted.
-For instance, a new Additional Delay value could be generated whenever the client's IP address changes.
+For example, a new Additional Delay value could be generated whenever the client's IP address changes.

 Using this technique, despite the Additional Delay introduced, it is still possible to correctly measure the right component of RTT (observer-server) and all the intra-domain measurements used to distribute the delay in the network.
-Furthermore, differently from the Delay Bit, the hidden Delay Bit makes the use of the client reflection threshold (1ms) redundant.
+Furthermore, differently from the Delay bit, the hidden Delay bit makes the use of the client reflection threshold (1ms) redundant.
 Removing this threshold leads to the further advantage of increasing the number of valid measurements produced by the algorithm.